Delrina: Success of WinFax

-The impact of Windows 95
+Impact of Windows 95

 In November 1992 Skapinker met Bill Gates at a Microsoft-sponsored dinner where he asked whether there were any plans to include any fax functionality in their forthcoming operating system (which could become Windows 95).
 Gates replied that there were plans to include "base-level fax capability" in the next version of Windows, and suggested that Skapinker get in touch with his development staff in order to produce a value-added product for it.

 The firm decided to work on a suite of applications designed to be an enhancement on what was to be available in Windows 95.
 In response to a question about Windows 95, Bennie responded by saying: "We are quite convinced that on top of Windows 95, we can build four different applications and will encompass fax, data, telephony or digital voice, and Internet access".
 This would later become the CommSuite 95 product.

 In 1994 the firm acquired AudioFile, a company that specialized in computer-based voice technology.
 The company created a product called TalkWorks, which enabled users to use certain fax/modems as a voice mail client.

 Seeing a growing business in online communications utilities, Delrina licensed Hilgraeve's HyperACCESS terminal emulator system in 1993, and used it as the basis for the initial version of its WinComm online communications software.
 The initial version of the product was originally bundled with WinFax as part of the Delrina Communications Suite, but in March 1994 was issued as a standalone product.
 It was a relative latecomer to the market, which was then dominated at the time by Datastorm's Procomm series of communications software.